June Precipitation and Temperature Anomalies for Alaska

-Maps showing temperature and precipitation anomalies for Alaska for the month of February 2015 based on averages of observed values for the month.
+Maps showing temperature and precipitation anomalies for Alaska for the month of June 2015 based on averages of observed values for the month.
 Click here to see more and join the monthly National Weather Service Alaska Climate Forecast Briefings!
 Images courtesy of the NWS.
+Join us for the July briefing at noon on July 17th!

 3rd National Climate Assessment Report Released